BUMP-In-Silica/Marine-Semester_Intro-to-R/docs/Workshop-Exercise.md

 Rstudio.
 While we can do all the calculations entering line-by-line into the console, writing the whole sequence of steps down in order minimizes error and maximizes the ease of reproducing.
 In some Marine Semester classes, you may also be introduced to a slightly fancier notebook format with Rmarkdown.

 There are a few ways to get a new script open in RStudio.
 There's a small green "+" sign button in the upper left you can use or you can navigate to the file menu and select `New File -> R Script`.
 Your new, blank file should appear in the upper left pane of RStudio.
 Go ahead and save it in the "BUMP-R-workshop" folder you just made and use a name like "R-intro-workshop_exercise.R".

 ### Collect and record data

-Courtesy of Dan Wuitchik, there are several sets of slipper shells available for you to measure.
+Courtesy of Dr. Dan Wuitchik, there are several sets of slipper shells available for you to measure.
 The samples are organized by collection site (Cape May, NJ to the tip of Maine) and need to be kept that way.
 Work with other students to measure the height, width, and length in mm.
 Make sure you all agree on which dimensions you'll be calling "height", "width", and "length"!

 As you measure, you need to record the measurements.
 As always will be the case, there's more than one option.
 Since everyone should be able to